micallef25/Project6-WebGL-Clustered-Deferred-Forward-Plus/README.md

 Why this packing.

 We can reconstruct the z-value of the normal from its x and y values.
 The magnitude of a vector is defined as the ```square root of x^2 + y^2 + z^2```.
 This formula gives us the magnitude of z.
 The sign of z is positive in camera space.
 Using this information I was somehow able to recronstruct our scene appropritately without too much pain.

+# GUI

+attempts were made at adding num lights and max lights per cluster in the GUI because it was annoying changing them in the code.
+But things kept breaking and I decided I should just finish the project.

 # Debilitating Bugs AKA Bloopers In CIS565 World